postsharp/Metalama.Samples/examples/log/log-6/README.md

 [!metalama-project-buttons .]

 In the previous examples, we applied the logging aspect manually using the `[Log]` custom attribute.
-But when we must add logging to all methods of a namespace, doing it manually becomes tedious.
+However, when we must add logging to all methods of a namespace, doing it manually becomes tedious.

 We can programmatically filter the code model of our project and add aspects to desired methods by adding a <xref:Metalama.Framework.Fabrics.ProjectFabric> to our code.
 Fabrics are compile-time classes executed by Metalama during compilation or from our IDE.
 They can add aspects to any eligible target declaration.
 For details, see <xref:fabrics-adding-aspects>.